Russia, Iran ties with Taliban stoke Afghan anxiety

 "We have ties with the Taliban to ensure the security of our political offices, consulates and the security of central Asia," he told reporters this month.

-Some observers agree that Russian and Iranian concerns over Islamic State militants cannot be dismissed lightly.
+Some observers agree that Russian and Iranian concerns over Islamic State militant cannot be dismissed lightly.

 "We can't rule out the possibility that Russia and Iran are trying to hedge against the future possibility of a stronger Islamic State in Afghanistan by expanding their ties to the Taliban."